-CAUTION: Before beginning any fitness program, you should have a complete physical examination by your physician.
+CAUTION: Before beginning any fitness program, have your doctor give you a complete physical examination.

+CAUTION: Make sure that both cylinders are set at the same resistance to ensure a smooth, balanced feel during your workout.
 For a good upper body workout, set the resistance cylinders at a moderate level-between the markings 4 and 6 and take the following steps: